Bundle Adjustment in the Eager Mode: Methodology

 In conclusion, there is a clear division of operations' effect on $\mathbf{J}$; indexing operations record block placement, while the rest of the arithmetic operations generate block values.
-This explicit separation ensures efficient calculation of sparse Jacobian structures in our AutoDiff strategy, crucial for computational performance and scalability. \textit{It is worth noting that, although this sparsity-aware AutoDiff is inherently complex, the users are not required to manage these details.} We next introduce our approach in automating this process.
+This explicit separation ensures efficient calculation of sparse Jacobian structures in our AutoDiff strategy, crucial for computational performance and scalability. \textit{It is worth noting that, although this sparsity-aware AutoDiff is inherently complex, users are not required to manage these details.} We next introduce our approach in automating this process.

-\paragraph{AutoDiff via DAG-Based operation tracking} Defining large-scale optimization problems with thousands of parameters is typically complex, often requiring manual construction of static compute graphs, an error-prone process.
-Our approach preserves the flexibility of eager mode while handling operation tracking in the backend, allowing users to define models naturally without dealing with sparsity details.
+\paragraph{AutoDiff via DAG-Based operation tracking} Defining large-scale optimization problems with thousands of parameters is typically complex, often requiring manual construction of static compute graphs.
+Our approach preserves the flexibility of eager mode, handling operation tracking in the backend without requiring users to deal with sparsity details.

 At the core of our sparsity-aware AutoDiff system, we propose to use a DAG to dynamically capture computational dependencies during the forward pass.
-The DAG is built incrementally and automatically in eager mode execution, with each node representing a tensor and each edge representing an operation that transforms input tensor into output tensor.
+The DAG is built incrementally and automatically in eager mode execution, with each node representing a tensor and each edge representing an operation that transforms input tensors into output tensors.
 The graph is initialized with the inputs as the initial nodes.
 As each operation is executed, it is classified as either tensor indexing or an arithmetic operator and recorded as a directed edge linking the input and output tensors.

 In the backward pass, the DAG is traversed in reverse topological order, allowing gradient signals to propagate from the final output residuals back to their dependent inputs.
 Each edge in the graph corresponds to a differentiable operation, and for every visited node, its local gradient with respect to each parent is computed and accumulated.
 Crucially, for arithmetic operations, our aforementioned batched Jacobian values calculation is leveraged to automatically compute the derivative tensors.
 For tensor indexing operations, our backend extracts the index mappings recorded during the forward pass to determine where the gradients should be routed, effectively preserving the sparsity structure in the reverse direction. \fref{fig:ba_jac} demonstrates the complete process of backpropagation through a BA problem.
 It first calculates the Jacobian of the camera reprojection, which consists of pure arithmetic operations generating Jacobian block values.
 When backpropagating the indexing step, the recorded indices are used to place the Jacobian blocks in their correct locations.